ethereum/trin/book/src/developers/contributing/rotation/index.md

 - Add new integration tools (eg~ portal-hive -> Discord bot?)
 - Scratch your own itch!
 What do you wish was easier?
 Now is the time to build it.

-Be sure to update the week's notes as you go, adding: notable incidents, summaries of what you are working on, and ideas for future work.

 ### Handoff

-Before handing off the notes on Friday, be sure to read through the notes to cleanly summarize the week's activities.
-Link to any helpful issues, and delete any text that is only meaningful to you.
+Look back at your week as Flamingo and summarize it in notes if needed.
+Prepare for a kickoff discussion with the next Flamingo and update them on your work from previous week.

+Especially while we continue to develop the procedure, try to be available the following Monday to help the subsequent Flamingo transition in, and get started.

+Think through: what kinds of things do you think should on the checklist?

 Double check the [Flamingo schedule](https://notes.ethereum.org/@njgheorghita/r1angO2lT) and make sure you're available for your next rotation.
 If not, please switch with somebody asap.

-Think through: what kinds of things do you wish were on the notes that you got on Monday?

-After a while, everyone should have the Flamingo Notes link.
-Sending the link anyway helps accomplish a few things:
-1. Signal to the next Flamingo that you're done writing up the notes
-2. Give the next Flamingo a reminder that their turn is coming up
-3. A failsafe to make sure we didn't forget to pick a Flamingo for the following week

-Especially while we continue to develop the procedure, try to be available the following Monday to help the subsequent Flamingo transition in, and get started.

 ## Being the Announcer